Fundify-GHRCE-Final-Year-Project/.github/profile/README.md

-# Fundify - Decentralized Project Funding Platform
+# Fundify - Decentralized Crowdfunding Platform

 A modern, decentralized platform for funding innovative projects with cryptocurrency.